Honduras

 • Dependence on fuel and cereal imports

-• High level of emigration, fuelled by insecurity
+• High emigration exacerbated by insecurity

-• High level of informality in the economy representing nearly 80% of employment in 2023
+• High level of informality in the economy (80% of employment by 2023) and widespread poverty (50%)

-• Fiscal resources still too low (17% of GDP in 2021)
+• Fiscal resources durably too low (21% of GDP in 2022)

 • High unemployment rate (8.1% in 2023)

-• Vulnerable to climatic events such as hurricanes, droughts, and tropical storms
+• Vulnerable to climatic events such as hurricanes, droughts and tropical storms

-• Deficiencies in infrastructure and public services
+• Lack of infrastructure (particularly electricity) and public services

 Εμπορικές συναλλαγές